redhat-developer-demos/raffle/README.md

 For the new App, Get the Consumer API keys, Access token & access token secret (you might need to generate them), and place it in the src/main/resources/twitter4j.properties (DON'T COMMIT THIS FILE AS IT CONTAINS SENSITIVE DATA)

+Run the following command after cloning this repo to avoid accidental commits of this file.

+    git update-index --assume-unchanged src/main/resources/twitter4j.properties

 ## Executing the application

 Run with